gnu-octave/octave-buildbot/test/README.md

 # octave-buildbot-test

-The BASH script `test_setup.sh` creates a minimal local setup of Buildbot Master and Worker.
-As user who is allowed to interact with Docker, you can create the complete example with:

-    ./test_setup.sh all
+With `docker-compose` installed run

+    docker-compose up

-If the commands succeed, you can see the Buildbot Master at http://localhost:8010/ in your local browser with the Worker connected.
+If the commands succeed, you can see the Buildbot Master at http://localhost:8010/ and the data is served at http://localhost:8000/ in your local browser with the Worker connected.

-You can create the Buildbot Master and Worker separately:

-    ./test_setup.sh master
+If `docker-compose` is not available, on CentOS 8 there is `podman` for example, an equivalent BASH script `test_setup.sh` creates the same setup.

-    ./test_setup.sh worker
+    ./test_setup.sh up

-To uninstall the example from Docker, type:
+To uninstall the example, type one of:

+    docker-compose down

+or

-    ./test_setup.sh cleanup
+    ./test_setup.sh down